Mahipal2005/Mahipal2005/README.md

 - 🌱 I’m currently learning **Full Stack**

-- 👯 I’m looking to collaborate on [Mintra clone](https://dynamic-fudge-27fced.netlify.app/)
+- 👯 I’m looking to collaborate on [Mintra clone](https://dynamic-fudge-27fced.netlify.app/)👋 Hi, I'm Mahipal!
+I'm a front-end developer skilled in HTML5, CSS3, JavaScript, and React.
+I'm passionate about creating intuitive and visually appealing web applications.

+💻 Currently, I'm expanding my expertise in full stack development through a course at Masai, where I'm learning the intricacies of both front-end and back-end technologies.

+🚀 I enjoy staying updated with the latest industry trends and continuously improving my skills.

+🌐 Let's connect and collaborate on exciting projects!

 - 📫 How to reach me **mgckurchhi@gmail.com**